rclone/rclone/docs/content/filtering.md

 rules.
 To view the directory filter rules rclone has implied for a command specify the `--dump filters` flag.

-Eg for an include rule
+E.g. for an include rule

     /a/*.jpg